 Some of what we're doing is fixing things up, cleaning up, pulling weeds; things that anyone can do.
 Some of it is working with Dawson County Economic Development, the City of Glendive, and Building Active Glendive to make our downtown a place where people want to gather.
 Some require your thoughts as we set up a community visioning meeting and see successful projects from other communities like Phillipsburg, Watford City, Polson, and more.
 Some require a facelift on the fronts of buildings, like Bruce Miller taking down the outdated "Vogue Salon" just on his own.
 Thanks Bruce.
-We may be hiring a architecture class to take Glendive's downtown on as a project.
-We will leverage your donations with grants to pay for their trips out here to meet with folks to develop a beautification plan ,and have some incentive money for businesses to refurbish their facade.
+We hired the MSU Archtechture Community Design Class to study Glendive's downtown, visit with local folks, and develop a vision for how we could move forward to revitalize our downtown area.
+We will use parts of their vision of what Glendive could be for years to come.
+We hope to dedicate some incentive money for businesses to refurbish their facades.

 New photos in the Old Chamber Building windows by the Merrill & Towne traffic light.
 Enter one photo or more—we need at least 4 photos of people enjoying activities in Dawson County like hiking in Makoshika, fishing the Yellowstone, paddlefishing, motorbiking, enjoying the skatepark or splashpark.